• Home

 FRI 9.00am Exposition

-9.30am Mass: Friday of the 2nd week of Easter
+9.30am Mass: Friday of the 8th week in Ordinary Time

-SAT 5:30pm Vigil Mass: 3rd Sunday of Easter
+SAT 5:30pm Vigil Mass: Solemnity of the Most Holy Trinity

 News